-DC Note: Students must meet the college's placement criteria and are responsible for college registration, cost of tuition, and fees.
+\DC Note: Students must meet the college's placement criteria and are responsible for college registration, cost of tuition, and fees.

-This is the third of the Four-year honor sequence.
-This emphasizes a strong development of the ideas of College Algebra and Pre-Calculus (See description for College Algebra and Pre-Calculus).
+This is the third year of our school's four-year honors sequence intended to prepare students for the possibility of a STEM (Science, Technology, Engineering, and Math) career or major in college.
+This course extends on the concepts of Algebra 2, while undertaking the study of trigonometry, and preparing students for calculus.
+The course extends past what is presented in College Algebra and covers topics included on the ACT and SAT.
 Students from Honors Mathematics 2 or Algebra II take this class.
 Students who are successful with this class should go on to Calculus the following year.

-Prerequisite(s): Signature of current Math teacher is required on registration form -AND- Mathematics 2-Honors (B or better recommended) or Algebra II (A is recommended).
+Prerequisite(s): Signature of current math teacher is required on registration form -AND- Mathematics 2-Honors (B or better recommended) or Algebra II (A is recommended).